 The tax types that you have to pay as a self-employed person depend on the legal form of your company.
 For example, sole proprietorships and Freiberufler businesses have different tax obligations than those for corporations or partnerships.

 In Germany, the following taxes apply to companies:

 - Income tax (Einkommensteuer)

 - Capital gains tax (Kapitalertragssteuer)

-- Value-added tax (Umsatzsteuer)
+- Value-added tax or VAT (Umsatzsteuer)